apache/doris/docs/en/docs/data-operate/update-delete/update.md

   |---|---|---|
   | 1 | 100 | Pending shipments |

+## Update primary key column data
+When using FlinkCDC to synchronize data, the modification of upstream business primary key column data can automatically update the data in Doris.
+For details, see [Using FlinkCDC to update key column data synchronously](../../ecosystem/flink-doris-connector.md#Use-FlinkCDC-to-update-Key-column-data-synchronously)

 ## More Help

 For more detailed syntax used by **data update**, please refer to the [update](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/UPDATE.md) command manual , you can also enter `HELP UPDATE` in the Mysql client command line to get more help information.